Graphic design for social media

 Why is graphic design crucial for success on social media?

-1. First impressions are formed in milliseconds
+1. The first impression is formed in milliseconds

 2. Building a recognizable brand